CloudLabsAI-Azure/hack-in-a-day-challenges/lab-1/overview-c1.md

 ---

-## Challenge Objectives
+## Challenges Overview

-**Description:**
-By the end of this lab, you will be able to:
-- Create Azure AI Document Intelligence Resource
+- **Challenge 01: Create Azure AI Document Intelligence Resource**
+Set up the Azure AI Document Intelligence service within your subscription.
+This challenge focuses on deploying the foundational resource required to enable intelligent document processing across your finance workflows.

-- Test Prebuilt Invoice Model
+- **Challenge 02: Extract Data Using the Prebuilt Invoice Model**
+Leverage the Prebuilt Invoice Model in Document Intelligence Studio to automatically extract structured data such as vendor details, invoice numbers, and totals from uploaded PDF invoices.

-- Validate Extracted Invoice Data
+- **Challenge 03: Validate Extracted Invoice Data**
+Review and verify the accuracy of the extracted invoice data against key business rules.
+Ensure totals match calculations and mandatory fields are correctly captured before data storage.

-- Store Extracted Results in Azure Storage
+- **Challenge 04: Store Extracted Results in Azure Storage**
+Securely store validated invoice data in Azure Blob Storage for audit, reporting, and downstream integration.
+Learn to manage containers and handle JSON output securely through the Azure Portal.

-- Visualize and Review Extracted Data
+- **Challenge 05: Visualize Extracted Invoice Summary**
+Transform the extracted invoice data into actionable insights.
+Use Power BI or Excel to visualize total spending, vendor distribution, and invoice trends for better financial decision-making.

+- **Challenge 06: Clean Up Resources**
+Delete all deployed Azure resources to prevent unnecessary costs and ensure a clean environment post-lab completion.
+This step finalizes your Intelligent Document Processing deployment workflow.

 ---